amberj/pycon-india-2013-notes/august-31-2013/panel-python-education.markdown

-## Python in Education: Panel Discussion
+## Panel Discussion: Python in Education